TA

 The best SavvyCal alternatives, ranked

 Calendly is the most obvious SavvyCal swap because it does the same core job, a booking link that handles time zones and calendar sync, and most people evaluating a scheduler already know how it works.
-Its free plan actually covers a single event type and calendar connection, which is more than SavvyCal offers at any price since SavvyCal has no free tier at all.
+Its free plan covers a full single-event-type booking link, more than SavvyCal's free plan, which is limited to meeting polls and sharing your availability with paid users.
 Once a team needs round-robin distribution or Salesforce sync, Teams runs $16/seat/month annually, close to SavvyCal Premium's $17, and it throws in native HubSpot and Salesforce integrations SavvyCal doesn't have.
 The catch is that SSO sits behind a paid add-on on Teams, and jumping to Enterprise for real admin controls means a quote-only contract that starts around $15,000 a year, a steep cliff for a small team that outgrows Teams-level security.

 Pros